 Is Ray Tracing Worth It?

-Naturally, we can’t compare Turing and Navi GPUs without mentioning Nvidia’s latest and most heavily-marketed new addition to their arsenal – real-time ray tracing, a feature that is conspicuously lacking in AMD’s corner.
+Logically, we can’t compare Turing and Navi GPUs without mentioning Nvidia’s latest and most heavily-marketed new addition to their arsenal – real-time ray tracing.
+This feature is conspicuously lacking in AMD’s corner.

 Here’s a list of all the games that support ray tracing at the time this article was written: